Canada Country Commercial Guide

 While U.S. exporters will find opportunities across best prospect sectors outlined in this guide, U.S. businesses are finding new business opportunities in several of Canada’s key industrial, government, and consumer sectors.

-Canada is one of the world’s largest aerospace markets with US$17 billion in revenues in 2020 supporting 207,000 jobs.
+Canada is one of the world’s largest aerospace markets with US$27.76 billion in revenues in 2023 supporting 218,000 jobs.
 Canada ranks first worldwide for civil flight simulator production, fourth in civil aircraft production, and third in civil engine production.
-Montréal, Québec, is the world’s third largest aerospace hub after Seattle, Washington, and Toulouse, France.
+Montreal, Quebec, is the world’s third largest aerospace hub after Seattle, Washington, and Toulouse, France.

 Canada is the second-largest automotive market in North America, highly integrated with the United States and Mexico through the United States-Mexico-Canada Agreement (USMCA).
+Canada has represented the United States’ largest export market for new passenger vehicles and light trucks for over a decade and its second largest export market for automotive parts since 2018.
 Imports represent approximately three quarters of the new vehicles market.
-Most global vehicle manufacturers are present in Canada including five of them with local assembling lines: Ford, General Motors, Stellantis, Toyota, and Honda.
-In addition to auto sales, the automotive aftermarket annual retail value was relatively stable in 2021 and is estimated by the industry at over US$19 billion.
+Most global vehicle manufacturers are present in Canada including five of them with local assembly lines: Ford, General Motors, Stellantis, Toyota, and Honda.
+In addition to auto sales, the automotive aftermarket annual retail value was relatively stable in 2024 and is estimated by the industry at over US$22 billion.

 Canada has a very strong homegrown technology sector that is expected to grow through 2025.
-The Canadian Information and Communications Technology (ICT) sector is highly trade dependent, importing US$37.5 billion in goods and exporting US$17.7 billion around the world in 2021.
+The Canadian Information and Communications Technology (ICT) sector is highly trade dependent, importing US$37.5 billion in goods and exporting US$8.28 billion around the world in 2022.
 The United States is the second-largest supplier of ICT goods to Canada.

 Public-Private Partnership opportunities exist within Canada’s public infrastructure and government projects.
 In 2016, the Government of Canada unveiled the Investing in Canada Plan to invest over US$139 billion in key infrastructure sectors through 2028.
 This plan is underway and investments in infrastructure projects are expected to support the growth of Canada’s construction industry.
-As of mid-2021, over 73,000 projects, with combined investments of over US$76 billion, have been approved for communities across the country.
+As of mid-2025, over 100,000 projects, with combined investments of over US$115 billion, have been approved for communities across the country.

 In consumer product sectors, Canada’s wide ethnic diversity and high level of consumer disposable income provide broad food and consumer goods selling opportunities. eCommerce represents a large opportunity for U.S. exporters seeking access to the Canadian market across all the country’s industrial, government, and consumer buying channels.
-For example, in 2021 there were over 27 million eCommerce users in Canada, and it is estimated that retail eCommerce sales will total US$40.3 billion by 2025.
+As of early 2025, Canada has over 27 million e-commerce users, which accounts for approximately 72.5% of the population.
+This number is expected to rise to around 77.6% by the end of 2025.
+It is also estimated that retail eCommerce sales will total US$40.3 billion in 2025.

 Mechanisms for facilitating trade at the U.S.–Canada border include pre-inspections and associated technological advances that streamline regulatory processing, making “just-in-time” delivery of goods and services more efficient and strengthening cross-border supply chains.
 This provides enhanced opportunities for U.S. firms seeking to enter the Canadian aerospace and automotive sector supply chains.